Prevent ISPs from seeing what website you’re viewing with DNS over TLS

 What is a DNS server?

-DNS stands for Domain Name Server, which actually means calling it a DNS Server is redundant—but indulge me.
+DNS stands for Domain Name System, which actually means calling it a DNS Server is redundant—but indulge me.
 DNS Servers are what translates the web address you enter into the IP address your computer recognizes when it serves the website.

 When you type in a web address, you’re typing in a URL or a Uniform Resource Locator.
 Behind the scenes, your browser is making a connection with a DNS server that translates that URL into an IP address, which it uses to server the files on the server.
 Again, this all happens quickly behind the scenes.
 The average internet user has no idea it’s even taking place.